wlong0827/chessplayer/README.md

 ## CS 182 Final Project

 ### Requirements
-Run `pip install -r requirements.txt` to install all requirements
+Run `pip install -r requirements.txt` to install all code requirements.

+As an alternative to any web broswer, install Gaplin (http://gapplin.wolfrosch.com/) to open svgs.

+### Playing a Game
-### Running chessplayer
+Running `python main.py`
-Running `python chessplayer.py` writes the chess board to an svg file `out.svg` which can subsequently be opened in a web browser like Chrome